The 11 best marketing apps for small businesses in 2023

 If you’re marketing a small business or a growing brand (like myself), you’re in for a challenge.
 How do you cut through the noise?
 How do you compete against competitors with deeper pockets than you?
-How do you make sure your marketing is effective and you’re not just chucking money away?

 The good news, there's plenty of useful tools to help with your small business marketing plan.
-These can support all aspects of your strategy, from apps for advertising your business, to acing your social media and unearthing interesting nuggets of insight into potential customers.
+These can support all aspects of your strategy, from apps for advertising your business, to acing your social media and unearthing insight into potential customers.
 Picking the right ones will set your marketing strategy up for success.

-We’ll cover how to build your martech stack first - but for those who can’t wait, here's my list of 11 essential, affordable marketing tools for small businesses in 2023:
+We’ll cover how to build your martech stack first - but for those who can’t wait, here's my list of 12 essential, affordable marketing tools for small businesses in 2024:

 1. Dash - organise and use your brand’s marketing content